 - changes in behavior

-Typically, your doctor will order the ceruloplasmin test along with other blood and urine copper tests to confirm your diagnosis.
-If you have Wilson’s disease, your doctor may order the ceruloplasmin test to determine if treatment is working.
+Your doctor will usually order the ceruloplasmin test along with other blood and urine copper tests to confirm your diagnosis.

-The blood sample is usually extracted through the arm by a needle.
+A healthcare professional will use a needle to extract blood from your arm.
 The blood will be collected in a tube and sent to a lab for analysis.

 Once the lab reports the results, your doctor will be able to provide you with more information about the results and what they mean.